ch-stark/blog1506/acm/README2.md

 * We can make use of the fact that cloud providers in the same region typically have low network latency (<10ms) between them.
 Thus the local PostgreSQL cluster can be configured for synchronous replication enabling a RPO of zero.
 This could be augmented with asynchronous replication to remote PostgreSQL clusters located in another region for protection against a large-scale disaster.

-* Deploy a global load-balancer that spans cluster ingress endpoints and is not dependent on the operation of the underlying cloud provider (shared fate).
+* Deploy a global load-balancer that spans across multiple cluster ingress endpoints and is itself not dependent on the availability of any of the underlying cloud providers so as to avoid a shared fate situation.

 ## Conclusion